jimmlucas/DIvergenceTimes/README.md

  4. Mapping using a refrence genome and change the files to the format .BAM, run the scrip: bwa2 (The location of the files must be changed, use the correct local extension)
  5. Sorted and Index the files, run the scrip samtools.sh
  6. Third Quality control use samtools flagstatic or MultiQC for know: how is your file after mapping.
  7. Markduplicate(*), Before start the process of Markduplicate you have to know what is the way that you want yo use the data.
-In this case it is necesary when you use it PCR tecnichian in your sample    s, run the scrip duplicate.sh
+In this case....

  *CP:check point